BonorumSoft/TempTrack-Documentation/connect_to_http.md

   A "C" for Celsius is sent here.\\
 * **battery**\
   Battery voltage in V\\
-* **gravity**\
-  If this variable is used, the TempTrack replaces this placeholder with the current battery level.
-The unit of this variable is Percent\\
 * **interval**\
   The interval during which the measured values are sent (+ approx. 23s).\\
 * **RSSI**\